 Q: What would it cost to add a security light?

 A: To add a dusk-to-dawn light to any meter pole is at no cost, just the monthly billing/usage cost of either the 100W or 250W light (or equivalents) of choice.
 To add an area light, to a pole with no secondary wires or a transformer, will have a one-time $220.00 non-refundable transformer termination fee associated with it.
-To have one of our lights hung and on a new pole, set within 5’ of your proposed or existing underground boxes, will be a flat $325.00 to install at time of new construction.
+To have one of our lights hung and on a new pole, set within 5’ of your proposed or existing underground boxes, will be a flat $350.00 to install at time of new construction.
 For any other scenarios, restrictions and/or questions, please contact an Engineering Technician to evaluate.
-The 100W (smaller) light is $9.00/month, and the 250W (larger) light is currently $13.00/month.
+The small LED security light is $10.00/month, and the large LED security light is $14.00/month.

 *Costs and prices reflected above can change at anytime, so please contact one of our CSRs for billing questions and estimates, and our Engineering Department for installation costs and estimates.